rock72427/JavaScript-Notes/notes.md

 * For function declaraction initial value is actual function.
 * For function expression or arraow function's the initial value is depends on the keyword.
 * Execution context is a container which is use to execute javascript code.
-* the new execution context will be create for every function call.
+* The new execution context will be create for every function call.
 * The every exection context has two component:-

 1. memory component